 As graduate students develop expertise and research agendas in CompRhet, they often engage in professional and scholarly activities in the field, serving on committees, working as assistants in departmental administrative positions, and presenting their work at regional, national, and international conferences.
 Students at both the MA and PhD levels in CompRhet regularly represent UHM by delivering papers at the discipline’s primary gathering, the Conference on College Composition and Communication, as well as the Biennial Rhetoric Society of America Conference.
 CompRhet graduate students are also encouraged and assisted in academic publishing: recent MA and PhD students have helped to run locally situated journals, and they have published chapters in anthologies as well as articles in journals like Rhetoric Review, Peer Review, and Composition Studies.

-Finally, many of the graduate students in English also teach as Graduate Assistants (GAs), designing and delivering first, second, and eventually third-year undergraduate courses in writing and rhetoric.
-GAs often also work as writing tutors either in the Writing Center or in the English 100 Mentoring Program.
-Such professional experiences are among the many reasons that students, upon graduating from the program, are securing tenure-line jobs as Composition and Rhetoric specialists at colleges and universities here and in the continental US.
+Finally, many of the PhD students in English also teach as Graduate Assistants (GAs), designing and delivering first, second, and eventually third-year undergraduate courses in writing and rhetoric.
+Master’s students often also work as writing tutors either in the Writing Center or in the English 100 Mentoring Program.
+Such professional experiences are among the many reasons that students, upon graduating from the program, are securing tenure-line positions as Composition and Rhetoric specialists at colleges and universities here and in the continental US.